-Fireflies Ain't Here Anymore is a project Tanis started to work on during his travels to Asia.
-Tanis strayed the city streets to photograph its people, objects and buildings.
+Fireflies Ain't Here Anymore is a project Aram Tanis started to work on during his travels to Asia.
+Tanis strayed the city streets to photograph its people, objects, animals and buildings.
 Fascinated by the sharp contrasts he found there, Tanis kept on returning to Asia.
 Later on he started writing down his memories, which Tanis added to the photographs.
-The result is Fireflies Ain’t Here Anymore, an autobiographical installation that represents the places that have meant most to him.
+The result is the autobiographical installation Fireflies Ain’t Here Anymore.

 Even though Tanis set out to establish an identity through his photographs, they convey a feeling of alienation.
 In his search for a sense of belonging he seems to dissect the city, trying to grasp and comprehend every aspect of it.
 He deliberately documents the disparity between beauty and crudeness, richness and poverty, tradition and modernity.
 Consequently, the photographs do not just reflect his own sense of indeterminateness, but also of the cities themselves.

 Yesterday I was in the city to buy a black woollen sweater.
 When I sit in front of my window it feels like there is no glass separating me from the outside.